top of page

 If you read the page "THE SEVEN DAY BLUEPRINT", you will see no place for an additional 100 years in God's perfect Creation week picture.

 Also, the latter part of Isaiah 65 is all about the millennial rule of Christ.
-Therefore taking verse 20 in isolation and placing its fulfilment after the millennium is removing it from its context.
+Therefore taking verse 20 in isolation and placing its fulfilment after the Millennium is removing it from its context.

 In addition, it is inconceivable that the Great Mathematician would end up with the imprecise number 7100.
 Surely if we come up with a number like this we need to go back to the drawing board?
 Surely alarm bells should be ringing?